Red1812/PermanentEvasion/PermanentEvasion/PermanentEvasion/readme.txt

 - You can set the max chance to keep your permanent evasion pip so there is always a chance to loose your permanent pip.
 Default value is:
 		"MaxTotalChanceTokeepPips" : 90
 - If you succeed to keep to your permanent pip you will see "EVASION KEPT"
+- You can set a minimum amout of damage received for for stripping a pip after getting hit.
+That should mitigate the missile volley effect:
+		"MinDamageForEvasionStrip": 25

 I hope this is clear enough.